fuzzybritches0/spit.sh/README.md

 Clone this repository and put spit.sh in the way of your $PATH:
 ```
 git clone https://github.com/fuzzybritches0/spit.sh
-cd spit.sh
+cd ~/bin
-ln -s ./spit.sh ~/bin/spit.sh
+ln -s ../path_to_your_copy_of/spit.sh/bin/spit.sh spit.sh
 ```

-Clone llama.cpp, compile the llama-cli executable and put it in the way of $PATH:
+Clone llama.cpp, compile the llama-cli executable and put it in the way of your $PATH:
 ```
 cd spit.sh
 git clone https://github.com/ggerganov/llama.cpp